robotsorcerer/ComplexBRAT/README.md

 ## ComplexBRAT: Complex Backward Reach Avoid Tubes

- Code for the Hamilton-Jacobi-Isaacs Analysis of the [Murmuration of Swarms via Collective behavior from Topological interactions.](Examples/murmurations.py).
+ Code for the Hamilton-Jacobi-Isaacs Analysis of the paper: [ComplexBRAT: Complex Backward Reach Avoid Tubes](Examples/murmurations.py).

 For the technical details on the theory behind this work, please see this paper: